 As of January 2018, the state of California permitted Apple to have 27 self-driving cars running on public roads.
 While a huge leap from the three Lexus vehicles from April 2017, it is was still far behind the large fleets operated by competing firms.

 By March 2018, the fleet grew to 45 vehicles on California roads.
-The following May, the figures reached 55 test vehicles and 83 authorized driver, and in July, Apple was registered with the California DMV to bring the fleet up to 66 cars, before peaking at 72 vehicles and 144 drivers in November 2018.
+The following May, the figures reached 55 test vehicles and 83 authorized drivers, and in July, Apple was registered with the California DMV to bring the fleet up to 66 cars, before peaking at 72 vehicles and 144 drivers in November 2018.

 In April 2019, data from the California DMV indicated Apple had 69 vehicles and 110 drivers, a reduction in the numbers.